ambewas/compounded/README.md

 You can read through these principles in more detail on our [github repo](CONTRIBUTING.MD).

-In this article, though, I want to touch on the most important principle Compunded is build around:
+In this article, though, I want to touch on the most important principle Compunded is built around.

 ### Separation of concerns

 The first, and most principle of Compounded is a strict separation between Core-components that **only** describe functionality, and Compounds, that **only** care about rendering.

+OK, we've all heard that one before.
+But with Compounded and the patterns it employs, we  believe it's very doable, and actually pretty simple if you think about it.
+It's using one of those architectural patterns that just *click* when you first learn about it.

+In one breath, Compounded embraces the, well, [compound-components pattern](link).

 In a Core-component, you'll find that there is no *real* rendering going on.
 The only thing it returns is a context provider.